gut-leben-in-deutschland/bericht/content/01/report.en.md

 <!--ScrollBlock start stage=choropleth skipMobileVisualization-->

 **Large regional differences in life expectancy across Germany**: Across the almost [400 districts and cities](http://www.demogr.mpg.de/go/lebenserwartung) there were clear regional differences in life expectancy at birth between 2013 and 2015.[^1] The district of Starnberg came out top with 83.3 years.
-People in the city of Bremerhaven lived on average almost sex years less with a life expectancy of 77.6.
+People in the city of Bremerhaven lived on average almost six years less with a life expectancy of 77.6.

 In all districts and cities, **women live much longer than men**.
 Women in the district Breisgau-Hochschwarzwald had the highest average life expectancy at almost 85 years.
 Women in Pirmasens had the lowest life expectancy at birth at 80 years.
 Among men, residents of Starnberg lived the longest, with an average of 81.5 years.
 Men in Bremerhaven lived on average to the age of 74.3.